Salcombe: Economy

 Fishing is still carried out at Salcombe, mostly of shellfish.
 About 2,000 tons a year were landed between 1986 and 1990.

 The Marine Hotel was bought in 2012 by the Harbour Hotel Group and transformed into the Salcombe Harbour Hotel at a reported cost of £12million.
 In 2012, Galliford Try Building Ltd. was appointed by Estura on a construction project at the hotel, in which the customer failed to submit a payment notice on time in accordance with the Housing Grants, Construction and Regeneration Act 1996, leading to the court case of Galliford Try Building Ltd v Estura Ltd. This is one of the leading cases on construction payment law in the UK.
-Fourteen villas and apartments were constructed in front of the refurbished hotel and sold off-plan in 2012-2014 at prices were from £1.2 to £2.85 million.
+Fourteen villas and apartments were constructed in front of the refurbished hotel and sold off-plan in 2012–2014 at prices were from £1.2 to £2.85 million.
 Some villas are used exclusively by the owners and others are rented out as holiday lets.

 Stores include Fat Face, Joules, Musto, Henri Lloyd and White Stuff.
 Fashion brand Jack Wills was founded in 1999 at 22 Fore Street.

 Salcombe is also home to Cranches, the oldest sweetshop in Devon.

+Media

+Local news and television programmes are provided by BBC South West and ITV West Country.
+Television signals are received from the Caradon Hill the local relay TV transmitters.

+Local radio stations are BBC Radio Devon on 103.4 FM, Heart West on 101.2 FM and Greatest Hits Radio South West on 105.5 FM.

+The town is served by the local newspaper, Kingsbridge & Salcombe Gazette which publishes on Fridays.